brunoherrera/OpenRGB-Monitor-Status/README.md

 - `OpenRGB ON.lnk` — Shortcut to `OpenRGB.exe` that applies your **"ON"** profile (used when the monitor is **on**).
 - `OpenRGB OFF.lnk` — Shortcut to `OpenRGB.exe` that applies your **"OFF"** profile (used when the monitor is **off**).
-- `monitor-status.ps1` — PowerShell script that checks the monitor status and runs the appropriate shortcut.
+- `openRGBMonitorStatus.ps1` — PowerShell script that checks the monitor status and runs the appropriate shortcut.
-- `monitor-status.vbs` — VBScript that silently launches the PowerShell script (used **only to hide the PowerShell window**).
+- `openRGBMonitorStatus.vbs` — VBScript that silently launches the PowerShell script (used **only to hide the PowerShell window**).

 > ⚠️ **All four files must reside in the same folder for everything to work properly.**